Data and analytics

 We also look at what people are searching for on GOV.UK with the Google Analytics Search Terms report.
 This is helpful to understand what people want specifically from government, not the whole internet.

 You’ll need a GOV.UK Google Analytics account to access this link.
-If you don’t have an account, you can request a report from your departmental single point of contact (SPOC).
+If you do not have an account, you can request a report from your departmental single point of contact (SPOC).

 Specify the term you want data on; for example to confirm demand for ‘widow’s pension’ you can ask to see how many people searched for this within a certain time period.

-You can also find out what people are searching for on a particular page in a Google Analytics Search pages report.
+You can also find out what people are searching for on a particular page using Content Data or in a Google Analytics Search pages report.
 These terms often tell us what we’re missing in our content, for more about this see the blog post - The search is over… almost.

-We don’t currently make our meta descriptions available for Google to use in search results, but they’re used on browse pages and in internal search results.
+We do not currently make our meta descriptions available for Google to use in search results, but they’re used on browse pages and in internal search results.
 Meta descriptions help clarify the purpose of the page and focus on the user need.

 Trending searches on GOV.UK